truekas/PencilSharpener/README.md

 If you are an administrator, we recommend that you set `DeviceMinimumVersion` in Google Admin to ensure that all Ti50 Chromebooks have been updated.

 ## Introduction
-The Pencil Method fails on Ti50 because of a special CCD flag that blocks unsigned RO firmware from booting.
-Modifying GBB flags which are located in the RO firmware alters the firmware, causing it to be perceived as "unsigned" which the system to brick.
-Pencil Sharpener mitigates this patch by using a modified workflow that allows for unenrollment without bricking the system.
+Pencil Sharpener is an exploit created by CaenJones and KAS, that uses a modified version of the original Pencil Method to unenroll the system without the device bricking.

-You can watch our proof of concept video on Odysee, which was generously created by another student:
+You can watch our proof of concept video on Odysee, which was generously given to us by another student:
 <br>
 [![Video Demo](https://github.com/truekas/PencilSharpener/blob/main/src/Cover.png?raw=true)](https://ody.sh/xySDCFhvHi)

 **Special Thanks To:**
 - Fairfax County Public Schools Department of Information Technology :D
-- Sedalia School District 200 | Making recycled devices available for testing
 - CoolElectronics | Making the original pencil exploit
 - Kelsea          | Helping with public disclosure
 - Appleflyer         | Blog post improved instructions on setting up the ch341a